 Poultry was once considered the primary source of campylobacteriosis in New Zealand, with poultry-associated strains of Campylobacter more likely to be found in urban than rural areas (Mullner et al, 2010).
 However, food-related interventions led to more than a 50% decrease in cases in 2008 (Sears et al, 2011; ESR, 2017).
 Other transmission routes such as untreated drinking water or contaminated recreational water bodies are relatively minor sources of campylobacteriosis (Gilpin et al, 2013).
 However, as food-borne campylobacteriosis cases decrease, these transmission vectors may become more prominent over time.

-In 2019, there were 146 notifications of campylobacteriosis, 120 notifications of giardiasis, and 39 notifications of cryptosporidiosis that reported contact with recreational water (river, lake or sea) during the incubation period.
+In 2019, there were 146 notifications of campylobacteriosis, 120 notifications of giardiasis, and 39 notifications of cryptosporidiosis that reported contact with recreational water during the incubation period.

 However, risk factor information was not collected for a substantial proportion of notifications, so these numbers may be an underestimate.
-In particular, risk factor information was only collected for 33% of campylobacteriosis notifications, 45% of giardiasis notifications, and 46% of cryptosporidiosis notifications.
+Risk factor information was only collected for 33% of campylobacteriosis notifications, 45% of giardiasis notifications, and 46% of cryptosporidiosis notifications.

-In 2015-19, the following District Health Boards (DHBs) had higher rates of campylobacteriosis, giardiasis and/or cryptosporidiosis with a risk factor of contact with recreational water:
+In 2015–19, the following District Health Boards (DHBs) had higher rates of campylobacteriosis, giardiasis and/or cryptosporidiosis where contact with recreational water was listed as a risk factor: